height="1" width="1" src="https://www.facebook.com/tr?id=974289589738309&ev=PageView &noscript=1"/

 ✔ Assessment of your foot, ankle, and lower body mechanics

-✔ Osteopathic manual therapy or Therapeutic massage to calves, Achilles, and plantar fascia
+✔ Osteopathic manual therapy or Acupuncture or Therapeutic massage to calves, Achilles, and plantar fascia

 ✔ Shockwave therapy application